Ag Economy Takeaways From the 2026 National Land Conference

 • Poultry markets are performing well

-Government Payments Are Supporting Farm Income
+Government Payments Continue Supporting Farm Income

-Rising Costs Continue to Pressure Margins
+Rising Costs Continue to Squeeze Margins

 • Labor

-• Equipment and repairs
+• Equipment purchases and repairs

 • Seed technology